 Mono and diglycerides of fatty acids are the most common emulsifier in bread and food production.
 They are also surfactants, which lower tension between liquids, gasses and solids.
 The long name sounds scary, but they are essentially selected molecules from fats, naturally found in seed oils.
 The fats are purified using glycerolysis reactions to produce monoglycerides – one fatty acid bonded to glycerol, and diglycerides – two fatty acids bonded to glycerol.
 Cheap to produce and with no know health or over-consumption issues, E471 has many uses.

 DATEM is an enhanced variation of the emulsifier E471 that has been esterified with organic acids, meaning it has been combined with an acid, to form an ester.
 In addition to the benefits of Monoglycerides (mono) and diglycerides of fatty acids, DATEM increases volume, thus decreasing the amount of yeast required, limiting the risk of over-proofing and providing more tolerance in production.
-It is usually partnered with a carrier and anti-caking agent, such as calcium carbonate, tricalcium phosphate and trisodium phosphate.
+It is usually partnered with a carrier and anti-caking agents, such as calcium carbonate, tricalcium phosphate and trisodium phosphate.
 Especially used in crispy bread at a ratio of 0.2–0.6% total flour weight.

 SSL is an ivory-white, waxy powder used as an emulsifier in bread dough.
 It’s widely used to provide a softer eating experience and extend the life of bread.
 One of the few emulsifiers that can complex with starch and protein.
 It bonds proteins to enhance their gluten structure and achieve better gas retention and improved oven spring.
 SSL also resists starch retrogradation which delays the staling process